 More information: (800) 283-6592; iowacitycoralville.org

-The Amana Colonies await off Interstate-80, 32 miles northwest of Iowa City.
-The High Amana General Store sells old-fashioned toys and soaps, and tasty brews draw patrons to popular Millstream Brewing Company.
+The seven German villages of the Amana Colonies still evoke the self-sufficient philosophy behind their creation more than 150 years ago.
+Just off Interstate-80, 25 miles northwest of Iowa City, the Amana General Store sells old-fashioned toys and soaps, and tasty brews draw patrons to popular Millstream Brewing Company.

-Cruise the pastoral scenes of the Iowa Valley Scenic Byway to Fireside Winery in Marengo for an end-of-the-road sip of Cordovan and some warm Brie dip.
+Cruise the pastoral scenes of the Iowa Valley Scenic Byway to Fireside Winery in Marengo for a sip of Cordovan and warm Brie dip.

 More information: (800) 579-2294; amanacolonies.com